2000rick/movie-search-engine/README.md

 Select: Interface, abstract class.

 Select_Contains: A concrete strategy.
-Returns true if row(the movie) should be printed.
+The select function returns true if the row(the movie) should be printed.

 Select_Not: A concrete strategy that takes another Select pointer as input and performs the NOT logic operation.
-Returns true if the row(the movie) should be printed.
+The method determines if some movie should be printed (if calling select from the input returns false).

 Select_And: A concrete strategy that takes other Select pointers as input and performs the AND logic operation.
-Returns true if the row(the movie) should be printed.
+The method determines if some movie should be printed (if calling select for both inputs returns true).

 Select_Or: A concrete strategy that takes two Select pointers as input and performs the OR logic operation.
-Returns true if the row(the movie) should be printed.

- > ## Phase III
- > You will need to schedule a check-in with the TA (during lab hours or office hours).
-Your entire team must be present.
- > * Before the meeting you should perform a sprint plan like you did in Phase II
- > * In the meeting with your TA you will discuss:
- >   - How effective your last sprint was (each member should talk about what they did)
- >   - Any tasks that did not get completed last sprint, and how you took them into consideration for this sprint
- >   - Any bugs you've identified and created issues for during the sprint.
-Do you plan on fixing them in the next sprint or are they lower priority?
- >   - What tasks you are planning for this next sprint.
+The method determines if some movie should be displayed (if calling select for either one of the inputs returns true).

  > ## Final deliverable
  > All group members will give a demo to the TA during lab time.
 The TA will check the demo and the project GitHub repository and ask a few questions to all the team members.